FKLC/WhatsAppToDiscord/README.md

 - `listWhitelist`: Lists all whitelisted conversations

 ---
-### Prefixing Messages Sent from Discord
-If you share your WhatsApp conversation with multiple people, this setting allows you to prefix messages with Discord usernames.
-To enable:
-1. Open `settings.json` with your choice of text editor
-1. Move to the line `"DiscordPrefix": false,`
-1. Change the `false` to `true`

----
 ### Restarting automatically
 Run the start.bat, it will restart the bot if it crashes.
 If you do notice a restart please submit it on [Issues](https://github.com/FKLC/WhatsAppToDiscord/issues) tab, so I can further fix bugs of the bot.